derhass/olmod/ServerCommands.md

 ## Privilege Management

-The person who initially created the match has always permission to use the chat commands.
+The person who initially created the match has permission to use the chat commands.
 Further players can be added by using the `/GIVEPERM` command, and revoked with `/REVOKEPERM`.
 If the server operator specified a chat command password, any player knowing the password can also self-authenticate via `/AUTH` command.

+Untrusted players never have any chat command permissions, even if they are the match creator.
+If a match was created by an untrusted player, any other player (who is itself not untrusted or banned) may self-authenticate with the `/AUTH` command, no password is required in that case.

 ### Persistence of bans and privileges

-The bans and command privileges stay effective until a new game is created on the server _by a different, unbanned person_.
+The bans and command privileges which were issued via the chat command system stay effective until a new game is created on the server _by a different, unbanned person_.
-Bans and permissions are not persistently stored - if the server process is restarted, all bans and permissions are reset.
+Bans and permissions are not persistently stored - if the server process is restarted, all bans and permissions are reset to the default state.

-If a match is created by the same creator as before, or a player who has chat command privileges, the match creator is informed by the server that all bans and permissions were kept.
+If a match is created by the same creator as before, or by a player who has chat command privileges, the match creator is informed by the server that all bans and permissions were kept.
 If a new match is created by any other player, the match creator is informed that all bans and permissions were reset _if_ any bans and permissions were active before.